Skip to main content

 The CommandLineSource is by necessity the most complex of the default sources, as it needs to present a friendly face to users.

-The behavior of CommandLineSource is primarily driven by field options; see the field option documentation for details, but the most relevant attributes that control the command line are: flagHint, advanced, hidden, allowEmpty, and description.
+The behavior of CommandLineSource is primarily driven by schema metadata; see the Schema API documentation for details, but the most relevant metadata that controls the command line are: _flagHint, _advanced, _hidden, _allowEmpty, _description, and _valueDescription.

-Configurable fields are mapped to "long" command-line options by converting the field path to kebab-case.
+Configurable properties are mapped to "long" command-line options by converting the property path to kebab-case.

-If the first element of the field path matches the appName property in the context, this is trimmed, making the child schema corresponding to the app have the simplest options.
+If the first element of the property path matches the appName property in the context, this is trimmed, making properties corresponding to the app have the simplest options.

-Flags are then generated, first from any field that defines a flagHint, and then from any "top-level" long option (e.g. without a hyphen) that isn't marked advanced or hidden.
+Flags are then generated, first from any property that defines _flagHint metadata, and then from any "top-level" long option (e.g. without a hyphen) that isn't marked _advanced or _hidden.
 If there is a collision, it tries to create a capitalized flag.

 Finally, any multi-word long option has a short alias generated from the initial letters, if available.

 Flags and aliases are allocated in definition order.
-Use flagHint to prioritize or set a flag for a nested child field.
+Use _flagHint metadata to prioritize or set a flag for a nested property.

 The overall behavior is best demonstrated with an example; here is the output of running the basics example and passing --help advanced on the command line: